-Identification of traditionally underserved and underrepresented populations data from the U.S. Bureau of Census 2010 Decennial Census and the American Community Survey, (ACS).
+Identification of traditionally underserved and underrepresented populations

+Executive Order 12898 specifies that minority and low-income populations must be considered in Environmental Justice analysis and these populations were identified using data from the U.S. Bureau of Census 2010 Decennial Census and the American Community Survey, (ACS).
 The following definitions are used for the purposes of this analysis: